What Are Deathbed Gifts And When Are They Legal?

 Background

-However, a challenge was made by his fellow beneficiaries.
-They had learned from Ellen’s professional carers that she did not want Stephen or Doreen to “get their hands on my money” and that they “would never get my house, over my dead body”.
+However, his fellow beneficiaries made a challenge.
+They had learned from Ellen’s professional carers that she did not want Stephen or Doreen to “get their hands on my money” and that they “would never get my house over my dead body”.

-It was also discovered that a professional assessment had been made prior to her death, that cast serious doubt on Ellen’s capacity to manage her property and affairs.
+It was also discovered that a professional assessment had been made before her death, which cast serious doubt on Ellen’s capacity to manage her property and affairs.

 1. It is made in contemplation of impending death;